-The Kentucky Mule proves that point.
-It simply subs bourbon in for vodka, hence the “Kentucky” moniker.
-The bourbon cuts through the ginger more aggressively than vodka, resulting in a more flavorful drink than the original.
-For the best results, try using a high-quality, spicy ginger beer that will stand up to the whiskey.
+The Kentucky Mule substitutes bourbon for vodka, hence the “Kentucky” moniker.
+The weightier profile of bourbon cuts through the ginger more noticably than vodka, resulting in a more flavorful drink than the original.
+For the best results, use a high-quality ginger beer with a spicier flavor profile that can better stand up to the whiskey.
 Or, if you’d like to experiment, you can try your hand at making your own ginger syrup.
 In that case, use club soda as your bubbly topper.

 The Kentucky Mule is exceedingly easy to make.
-Simply combine your ingredients with plenty of ice in a copper mug, if you’ve got one.
-The copper helps to keep the drink cold from start to finish.
+Simply combine your ingredients with plenty of ice in a copper mug, if you have one.
 Otherwise, a highball glass will do.
-Garnish with mint, and you have an American twist on the classic that you’ll want to drink all year long.
+Garnish with mint, and you have an whiskey-based twist on the classic that you’ll want to drink all year long.

 Click Play to See This Kentucky Mule Recipe Come Together

-Add the bourbon and lime juice to a Moscow Mule mug or a highball glass.
+Add the bourbon and lime juice to a copper mug or a highball glass.

 Fill the mug or glass with ice and top with ginger beer.

 What's the Difference Between a Buck and a Mule?

 Both a buck and a mule denote drinks that follow the classic highball template, but specifically call for ginger beer or ginger ale, along with a squeeze of citrus.
 One of the earlier and most popular examples of a buck is the Dark 'n Stormy, but the term covers a range of cocktails that include these ingredients.